-- 4.00 Lifeguard III positions, including Relief Lifeguards to cover daily vacancies at various ocean front stations; and - \$400,000 in ongoing funding to establish a dedicated Lifeguard Vessel Replacement Fund.
+- 4.00 Lifeguard III positions, including two on-duty overnight Lifeguards to increase night crew staffing; and - \$400,000 in ongoing funding to establish a dedicated Lifeguard Vessel Replacement Fund.

 Police Recruitment and Retention (Seven Councilmembers)

 Seven Councilmembers discussed the need to fill existing Police Department vacancies and enhance recruitment and retention efforts.
 Specific items that were proposed included financial incentives, such as the establishment of a take-home vehicle program, and funding to develop a local college/university recruitment strategy.
 As of October 2023, the Department has 191 total vacancies, of which 181 are sworn officers.